 Elements from the online, email, and mobile JetBlue experience carry over to the airport.
 The use of playful language and design on the kiosks is familiar.
 Common actions, such as choosing a seat and checking bags, are available from these kiosks.

 JetBlue’s airport kiosks provide an experience consistent with other channels.

 Finally, as users settle into their seats on the plane, they are greeted by messages from JetBlue on the TV.
 These messages match the visual design and tone of voice experienced on other channels.

 The JetBlue user experience is carried through to the flight, where messages displayed on TVs are consistent with other channels.

 As companies and organizations design for the larger user experience, it’s important to consider consistency across all channels.
 Consistent experiences help users build trust with the organization.
 Each interaction is part of the overall user experience with a company.
 If the user experience isn’t consistent across channels, users will question the organization’s credibility.

 In addition to being consistent, cross-channel experiences must be seamless, available and optimized for the channel.
-Our full day course on Cross-Platform UX covers these recommended characteristics in depth.
+Our full day course on Customer Journeys and Omnichannel UX covers these recommended characteristics further.